 That’s a loaded question!
 Honestly, there are a lot of pros and cons to every ISP in the US.
 AT&T internet isn’t the worst—but it isn’t the best either.

 Still, when you have few choices for internet providers like most of us do, sometimes you just have to deal with the bad and find a silver lining.
 (Like at least we’re not hogging the phone line with our AOL CD internet anymore, right?)

 Yes, AT&T gives you unlimited data with any of its fiber internet plans.
 Also, if you bundle your AT&T DSL internet with TV service, you’ll get unlimited data.

-The AT&T Fiber Internet 1,000* plan is worth it if you’ve got a large household of internet users who enjoy streaming (hello free HBO Max) and gaming.
+The AT&T Fiber Internet 1,000* plan is worth it if you’ve got a large household of internet users who enjoy streaming (hello free Max) and gaming.
 The plan’s gig speeds are also great if you run a home business or have a lot of connected devices working in the background.

 And if you upload large files, like YouTube videos or RAW image files, the Internet 1,000* plan’s symmetrical upload speeds of 1000 Mbps are a lifesaver.